Phase 1 — Deploy Elastic Security Infrastructure

 • Step 10: Enable & Start Kibana

-• Enabled Kibana to start on boot
+• Enable Kibana to start on boot

 • sudo systemctl enable kibana